Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 People who have experienced #VanLife (and who still live it) generally speak honestly about their lifestyle and how it may not be as glamorous as the pictures you see on Instagram.

-First of all, it’s hard work consistently maintaining a working van.
+First of all, consistently maintaining a working van is hard work.
 Lots can go wrong and derail even the most enthusiastic adventurer.
-And you are at the whim of weather conditions since you spend so much time outside of the van (and sometimes even within it depending on the insulation).
+You are also at the whim of weather conditions.

 The main complaints include being sick while in the van, always needing to find a safe place to sleep and spending a lot of concentrated time driving or with your partner in a small space.